 Edmonton's locally discovered apricot!
-The Capilano apricot is actually a series of three apricot trees that were planted in Edmonton's Capilano neighbourhood.
-They are believed to be seedlings that were planted by a local resident sometime in the 1960's.
+The Capilano Apricots were a series of three apricot trees that were planted in Edmonton's Capilano neighbourhood.
+They are believed to be seedlings that were planted by a local resident sometime in the 1960s.
 They soon caught the attention of local fruit harvesters and hobbyists.

-Our Capilano Apricot is true to type of the most popular southernmost tree.
-It is the hardiest and sweetest of the trio and also of good size averaging 5 cm (2") in diameter.
-You'll love these delicious and large flavourful freestone apricots.
+Our Capilano Apricot is true to the type of the most popular southern tree.
+It is the hardiest and sweetest of the trio of good size averaging 5 cm (2") in diameter.
+You'll love these large flavourful freestone apricots.
 Harvest occurs from mid to late July.

-Growers Note: Apricots' main pitfall on the Canadian Prairies is flowering early and getting hit by our late frosts.
+Growers Note: Apricots' main pitfall on the prairies is that they flower early and may get hit by a late frost.
 The tree may be hardy but not their flowers!
-Even the Capilano tree would only reward us with apricots every four years or so depending on the weather.
+On average we are only rewarded with apricots every 4 years or so depending on the weather.
 Try planting your apricot tree where the trunk won't see much spring sun.
-But you don't need to completely shade the tree, just around the base.
+You don't need to completely shade the tree around the base.
 The idea is to keep the ground cool and prevent warming.
-Piling up snow and adding leaves around the base will also help.
+Piling up some snow and adding leaves around the base will also help.
 This may give you up to an extra week or two before it flowers.

 Hardiness Zone: 3b/4